La Cinémathèque Méliès: From 1961 to 2009: Locating, gathering and screening the lost films

-In 2008, the Cinémathèque Française organised an exhibition about Méliès and hosted Cinémathèque Méliès' ciné-concerts for over a year.
+In 2008, the Cinémathèque Française organised an exhibition about Méliès and hosted Cinémathèque Méliès's ciné-concerts for over a year.
 On the same year, the association made 2 DVDs featuring 30 films (music by Lawrence Lehérissey), gathered in a box set produced by Fechner Productions and distributed by Studio Canal.

-In 2009, 211 Méliès' films had been preserved.
+In 2009, 211 Méliès's films had been preserved.
 Some are available in various versions, which in terms of footage represents half his production.
 This is one of the best-preserved collections of works by a cinema pioneer.

 After 2009

 Still uncovering nitrate films in acceptable condition over a century after they were made is a miracle.
 Archives all over the world have been working hand in hand and the elements enabling the identification of a "Star Film" are known all over the world.
-Finding lost Méliès' films has now become highly unlikely.
-Yet film libraries from some countries can still hold some good surprises.
+Finding lost Méliès films has now become highly unlikely.
+Yet film libraries from some countries can still hold surprises.

-Méliès' films are copyright free in the United States and easily available on the Internet.
+Méliès's films are copyright free in the United States and easily available on the Internet.
 In Europe (excluding Spain) his work has been in the public domain since January 2009 and therefore many musical screenings (ciné-concerts) have been organised all over the world.

-In 2011, the Cinémathèque Méliès participated in the celebrations of the 150th anniversary of Méliès' birth.
+In 2011, the Cinémathèque Méliès participated in the celebrations of the 150th anniversary of Méliès's birth.
 It organised and made a great contribution to a third colloquium at the CCIC in Cerisy-la-Salle: Méliès, carrefour des attractions (led by André Gaudreault and Laurent Le Forestier).
 The Cinémathèque Méliès decided to work with Studio-Canal again and gave them a batch of never before digitised films.
 A book was born from this collaboration: Georges Méliès à la conquête du cinématographe containing the 2 previously released DVDs and a third one featuring unreleased films (music by Lawrence Lehérissey).
-Last but not least, the Cinémathèque Méliès contributed to publish a revised edition of Madeleine Malthête-Méliès' Georges Méliès l’enchanteur.
+Last but not least, the Cinémathèque Méliès contributed to publish a revised edition of Madeleine Malthête-Méliès's Georges Méliès l'enchanteur.

 In 2014, it became far too difficult for the Cinémathèque Méliès to preserve the films at the right temperature and humidity level.
 Therefore, the association gave the Cinémathèque Française 16 mm positive and negative elements (441 elements from 145 different films).
 But it has kept the ciné-concert programmes (some of which are digitalised) and many 35 mm elements.